 Chicago Theological Seminary is an affiliated seminary of the United Church of Christ.
 For over 160 years, we have educated future leaders for a multitude of ministries.
 Since our beginning, CTS has pushed at the growing boundaries of the church in order to make our faith relevant and transform our society towards greater justice.
 Our student body now represents more than 40 different faith traditions, perspectives and denominations.

 Since its inception, CTS has lived on the edge – literally and figuratively.
-Established in the boomtown of Chicago in 1855, the Seminary's first mission was to train church leaders on what was then America's western frontier.
-Throughout our history CTS has been a pioneer in theological education and leader in social justice and societal transformation.
+Established in the boomtown of Chicago in 1855, the Seminary's first mission was to train church leaders on what was then America's western boundary.
+Throughout our history CTS has been a leader in theological education, social justice, and societal transformation.

 - CTS faculty and students participated in the abolitionist movement and the Underground Railroad prior to the Civil War.